The Importance Of Firewalls and Antivirus

 People will tell you over and over that at the very least you need a firewall and virus protection, known as antivirus, to protect your computer from hackers and malware.
 It’s true, you do need those as a minimum.

-You can download them for free, with many different options for providers, or you can pay for them, either as downloads or on CDs you buy from a store.
+You can download them for free, with many different options for providers, or you can pay for them, either as downloads or on CD.
 They can be separate or bundled together with other features like anti-spyware for what’s often termed total protection.
 With so many choices it can seem confusing as to what you really do need and why.

 Make no mistake, though, both a firewall and virus protection are vital to the safe operation of your computer.
-Without them, people can not only hack into your computer and take control of it remotely, and give your viruses that can also control your computer, cause it to run slow and possibly steal your passwords and personal information – eventualities you really don’t want to contemplate.
+Without them, hackers can access your computer and take control of it remotely, give you viruses that can also control your computer, cause it to run slowly and steal your passwords and personal information.

 What Does a Firewall Do?